-As mentioned in our article on how to make a will in Tasmania, the laws relating to wills are very similar across each of the States and Territories.
-The Wills Act 2008 is the main piece of legislation regarding how wills are made in Tasmania.
-This similarity also extends to challenging the validity or interpretation of a will.
-For example, a will can be challenged on the basis that it did not satisfy the rules set out in the Wills Act 2008 for how to make a valid will.
-Also, the Tasmanian Supreme Court can order that a will be rectified in certain circumstances.
-Some relatives of the person who created the will (known as the ‘testator’) can also challenge it if they were not nominated by the testator as a beneficiary or were left with inadequate provision.
+In Tasmania, as in other states and territories, a will can be challenged on the basis that it is not valid.
+The Wills Act 2008 governs how wills are made in Tasmania.
+The Tasmanian Supreme Court can order that a will be rectified in certain circumstances.
+A relatives of a testator can also challenge the will if they were not nominated by the testator as a beneficiary or were left with inadequate provision.
 In these cases, a family provision order may be made.
 The rules for how these kinds of orders are made are set out in the Testator’s Family Maintenance Act 1912.

 Interpreting a will